 - Propeller-related injuries (often involving catastrophic bodily harm)

-- Injury by fishhook or other fishing equipment
+- Injury by a fishhook or other fishing equipment

 - Severe dehydration